fchevrey/ft_vox/README.md

 chunk are 32 x 32 x 32 blocks

 ## Usage
-clone the project, make, and run `./ft_vox` you can add a number for argument, to change the world `./ft_vox 12578` for instance. the number send will alway generate the same world.
+clone the project, make, and run `./ft_vox` you can add a number for argument, to change the world.

+`./ft_vox 12578` for instance.

+the number send will alway generate the same world.

 ## Commands